tonyjoanes/FluentAzure/CONTRIBUTING.md

    ```

 2. **The script will**:
-   - 📝 Format your code automatically
+   - ðŸ“ Format your code automatically
-   - 🔨 Build the project
+   - ðŸ”¨ Build the project
-   - 🧪 Run all tests
+   - ðŸ§ª Run all tests
-   - 📊 Show code analysis results
+   - ðŸ“Š Show code analysis results

 ### During Development